eugeneslab-foxtrip/foxtrip.documentation.api/__route_list.md

 **limit** - requier argument.
 This defines limiting results for one page

 **public** - this flag defines if to show only publicated routes. *1* - only publicated and *0* - only not publicated routes.
-If this argument is not defined then it returns publicated and not publicated routes together
+If this argument is not defined then it returns publicated and not publicated routes together if *Access-Token* is defined, another way it returns only publicated routes

 ### Searching filtr
 **title** - defines searching filtr by title or some phrases from title